aws/efs-utils/README.md

 ### On MacOS Big Sur distribution

-For EC2 Mac instances running macOS Big Sur, you can install amazon-efs-utils from the [homebrew-aws](https://github.com/aws/homebrew-aws) respository.
+For EC2 Mac instances running macOS Big Sur, you can install amazon-efs-utils from the [homebrew-aws](https://github.com/aws/homebrew-aws) respository. **Note that this will ONLY work on EC2 instances running macOS Big Sur, not local Mac computers.**
 ```
 brew install amazon-efs-utils
 ```